President's Dining Room: The Prince of Wales Room

 The bedroom suite became known as the Prince of Wales Room after Albert Edward, Prince of Wales stayed in the room in 1860.
 Although a full bath was added to the eastern chamber, there was no connecting door between it and the bedroom.
 To accommodate the bathroom, the stairs were moved from the middle to the southern part of the room, and the storage space eliminated.

 Mary Todd Lincoln's refurbishment of the White House in 1861 led to historic changes in the room.
 Mrs. Lincoln purchased two armchairs, a rosewood center table, a chest of drawers, four side balloon-back side chairs, a sofa, and—most importantly—a 6 ft wide, 8 ft long rosewood bed frame for the room.
 The headboard was pierced and richly carved with images of birds, grapes, and vines.
 The footboard featured similar, though more simply-carved, images.
 Attached to the headboard was a gilt canopy carved in the shape of a crown, with a shield in the front.
 Purple satin trimmed in gold lace hung from the canopy.
 This bed became known as the "Lincoln bed", even though President Lincoln is not known to have slept in it.
 Mrs. Lincoln also purchased a Wilton carpet to cover the floor, and purple-tinted French velvet wallpaper with crimson stripes and repetitive golden images of a moss rose tree in bloom.

-In this configuration, the bedroom was used by Willie Lincoln, who died in it.
+In this configuration, the bedroom was used by young Willie Lincoln, who died of fever in this room in 1862.
 On April 16, 1865, Dr. Janvier Woodward and Dr. Edward Curtis autopsied, and Dr. Charles D. Brown embalmed, Abraham Lincoln in this room.

 First Lady Eliza Johnson used the small eastern chamber as her bedroom, while the First Family used the larger bedroom (later to be the President's Dining Room) as a living room.
 The large room was later used as a bedroom by Nellie Grant (daughter of President Ulysses S. Grant); Fanny Hayes (daughter of President Rutherford B. Hayes); Mary "Mollie" Garfield (daughter of President James Garfield); Ellen "Nell" Arthur (daughter of President Chester Arthur); President Grover Cleveland and First Lady Frances Cleveland; James Robert and Mary Harrison McKee and their two small children; President William McKinley and his wife, Ida; Alice Roosevelt (daughter of President Theodore Roosevelt); Ethel Roosevelt (daughter of President Theodore Roosevelt); First Lady Helen Taft; Eleanor Wilson (daughter of President Woodrow Wilson); and Calvin Coolidge, Jr.;

 The room was used as a surgery in 1907 when newly-married Alice Roosevelt (now Alice Roosevelt Longworth) was stricken by appendicitis.
 Rather than go to a hospital, her appendectomy was performed in the Prince of Wales Room.